SvartMetal/drunkard/README.md

 Glass point located in (14, 4) cell.

 ### Hobo ###
-In the beginning hobo is located in the glass point.
+In the beginning hobo located in the glass point.
 On first move he coming out and start collecting bottles.
 When hobo finds a bottle he is trying to cell it in the glass point (of course he must deliver a bottle to the glass point before selling it).
 When bottle is sold hobo leaves the board for 40 moves.